Budan's theorem

 Budan's original formulation is used in fast modern algorithms for real-root isolation of polynomials.

 Sign variation

 Let $c_0, c_1, c_2, \ldots c_k$ be a finite sequence of real numbers.
 A sign variation or sign change in the sequence is a pair of indices i < j such that $c_ic_j < 0,$ and either j = i + 1 or $c_k = 0$ for all k such that i < k < j.

 In other words, a sign variation occurs in the sequence at each place where the signs change, when ignoring zeros.

 For studying the real roots of a polynomial, the number of sign variations of several sequences may be used.
 For Budan's theorem, it is the sequence of the coefficients.
-For the Budan–Fourier theorem, it is the sequence of values of the successive derivatives at a point.
+For the Fourier's theorem, it is the sequence of values of the successive derivatives at a point.
 For Sturm's theorem it is the sequence of values at a point of the Sturm sequence.